jaspector

 Jones County code section 18-72 requires a permit before an owner, authorized agent, or contractor constructs, enlarges, alters, repairs, moves, demolishes, or changes occupancy of a building or structure, or installs or replaces regulated electrical, gas, mechanical, or plumbing systems.
 The published county fee schedule also states no building permit is required if construction cost is less than $1,000 unless an inspection is needed

+Not all construction work requires a permit in Gray, GA.
 The following work is generally exempt: Construction with cost less than $1,000, unless an inspection is needed.
+When in doubt, confirm with the local building department before starting work.